Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/ETL-Tool.md

-The followe describes how CO-CONNECT-Tools is used to perform ETL (Extract, Transform, Load) on a dataset (series of input `.csv` files) and a set of transform rules (defined in a `json` file).
+This section describes how CO-CONNECT-Tools is used to perform ETL (Extract, Transform, Load) on a dataset (series of input `.csv` files) and a set of transform rules (defined in a `json` file).

 The following guide will take you through the main steps to make sure the tool is installed correctly and that the ETL is performed correctly.